 "Blimey, they're even nuttier than usual," Blaise agreed, glancing over as well.

-At the mention of the Gryffindors, Pansy Parkinson had scooted in towards him to join the conversation.
-Draco wrinkled his nose at her.
-"I heard they're acting like that because they've got a new student today," Pansy chirped, waving around buttered toast in her hand.
+Pansy Parkinson scooted in towards him to join the conversation and Draco wrinkled his nose at her.
+She smirked.
+"I heard they're ruffled because they've got a new student today," she said, waving around buttered toast in her hand.
 Draco watched the crumbs fall onto the table with distaste.

 "Now?"
 Nott raised his eyebrows.
 "But we've been in school for ages.
 Isn't it a little late?"